Spelling

 Summative assessments measure the overall understanding of key concepts and topics after a series of lessons.
 These assessments typically occur at the end of a week or term.

-• Weekly quizzes: children have a low-stakes spelling quiz every Friday to see how well they have recalled that week’s spelling list.
+• Weekly dictation: children have a low-stake dictation task every Friday to see how well they have recalled that week’s spelling words can how they can apply them to a short writing task.

 • Analysis of pupil interaction on Spelling Shed website: teachers check pupil engagement on the Spelling Shed platform every Friday.
 This shows which pupils have practised their weekly spelling lists online and how well they have performed.